thelia-modules/Redirection/Readme.md

 # Redirection module for Thelia

-This module add the possibility de create 301 redirections from the back office for Thelia 2.1
+This module add the possibility to create 301 redirections from the back office for Thelia 2.1

 ## Installation

 ### Manually

-* Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is [Put your module name here. ex : TheliaSmarty].
+* Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is Redirection.
 * Activate it in your thelia administration panel

 ### Composer